 The Government has mandated an implementation group jointly chaired by the Departments of Agiculture, Food and Marine and Communications, Climate Action and Environment to take forward a number of major actions, in close collaboration with bioeconomy industries and other partners, and report back to Government within a year.

-The Interdepartmental Group held its first meeting on 25 May 2018.
+The Bioeconomy Interdepartmental Group held 3 meetings throughout 2018.

 For more information: